robotframework/robotframework/doc/releasenotes/rf-4.1rc1.rst

 functionality could only be enabled by library keywords using special exceptions and by using BuiltIn keyword `Run Keyword And Continue On Failure`.

-Robot Framework 4.1 eases using the continue-on-failure mode on the data level considerably by allowing tests and keywords to use special tags to initiate it.
-The new `robot:continue-on-failure` tag enables the mode so that if any of the executed keywords fail, next keyword is nevertheless run.
+Robot Framework 4.1 eases using the continue-on-failure mode considerably by allowing tests and keywords to use special tags to initiate it.
+The new `robot:continue-on-failure` tag enables the mode so that if any of the executed keywords fail, the next keyword is nevertheless run.
 This mode does not propagate to lower level keywords, though, so in them execution stops immediately and is resumed only on the test or keyword with the special tag.
 If recursive usage is desired, it is possible to use another new tag `robot:recursive-continue-on-failure`. (`#2285`_)

 Argument conversion enhancements